How Much Does it Cost to Live in Italy as a Foreigner?

 Healthcare Costs in Italy

 The Italian healthcare system is one of the best in the world.
-With their national healthcare plan, you can expect to pay less than you would in the U.S. You’ll also receive better care.
-You can also supplement the national plan with private medical insurance to receive even quicker access.
+With Italy’s national healthcare plan, you can expect to pay less than you would in the U.S. But the quality of care and the wait time for specialists vary from region to region.
+In some areas, wait times are notoriously long.

 Additionally, an exposé in 2018 revealed that hospitals in Italy were reserving some public beds for private-pay patients, making fewer available for members of the national health plan.
 Wait times have gotten even lengthier since the COVID-19 pandemic, and hospital beds are in even shorter supply.
 You can supplement the national plan with private health insurance to receive quicker access to care.